Frequently Asked Questions

 How do students get to and from school?

 We do not offer busing.
-Almost all students travel in small groups along the various trains and buses.
-Metrocards are provided to students who qualify based on the distance they live from the school, as determined by the DOE.
+Almost all students travel in small groups to the various subways and buses in the neighborhood.
+Students who qualify based on the distance they live from the school will be given Metrocards.
+This is determined by the DOE.

 Do you have lockers?